python-botogram/botogram/docs/api/telegram.rst

       *This attribute can be None if it's not provided by Telegram.*

+   .. py:attribute:: lang

+      The user's language, given by Telegram.

+      *This attribute can be None if it's not provided by Telegram*

+      .. versionadded:: 0.6

    .. py:attribute:: name

       The computed name of the user.
 If someone has only the first name, this